aliciasillers/PacBio-Methylation-Data-Project-Documentation/PacBio-Primrose-in-Ubuntu.md

 conda activate cpg
 ```

 The next code takes the .py file obtained and your aligned .bam file and should produce .bed and .bg files.
 We will be using the .bed files to visualize our methylation data in IGV.
+Also keep in mind that if you close and reopen Ubuntu between running the environment code and the following code, you will need to activate the environment again using conda activate cpg.

 ```bash
 python aligned_bam_to_cpg_scores.py -b input.bam -f ref.fasta -o label -d /path/to/model